 PUBLISHER'S NOTE: The secretary of state has determined that the publication of the entire text of the material which is incorporated by reference as a portion of this rule would be unduly cumbersome or expensive.
 This material as incorporated by reference in this rule shall be maintained by the agency at its headquarters and shall be made available to the public for inspection and copying at no more than the actual cost of reproduction.
 This note applies only to the reference material.
-The entire text of the rule is printed here.
+The entire text of the rule is printed here

 (1) Applicability.
 This rule shall apply throughout Missouri defining terms and expressions used in all Title 10, Division 10-Air Conservation Commission rules.
-If a definition in this rule conflicts with a definition in any other 10 CSR 10 rule, the definition in 10 CSR 10-6.020 shall take precedence with the exception that federal definitions incorporated by reference into a 10 CSR 10 rule take precedence over definitions in 10 CSR 10-6.020.
+If a definition in this rule conflicts with a definition in any other rule, the definition in 10 CSR 10-6.020 shall take precedence with the exception of definitions pertaining to 10 CSR 10-6.060.